-HSBC JOH's Executive committee ('EXCO') has the responsibility for the oversight of risk for the branch.
-As at 31 December 2016, EXCO is satisfied that:
+HSBC JOH's Executive committee ('EXCO') has the responsibility for the oversight of risk for HSBC JOH.
+As at 31 December 2017, EXCO is satisfied that:

-- HSBC's risk, compliance, treasury and capital management generally operated effectively; - HSBC's business activities have been managed within the EXCO-approved risk appetite; and - HSBC is adequately funded and capitalised to support the execution its strategy.
+- · HSBC JOH's risk, compliance, treasury and capital management generally operated effectively; - · HSBC JOH's business activities have been managed within the EXCO-approved risk appetite; - · HSBC JOH's is adequately funded and capitalised to support the execution of its strategy.

-EXCO approved the disclosure policy, which has been updated to incorporate the revised pillar 3 disclosure requirements set out by the BCBS.
+During 2016, EXCO approved the disclosure policy, which had been updated to incorporate the revised pillar 3 disclosure requirements set out by the Basel Committee on Banking Supervision (BCBS).
+The policy remains unchanged for the 2017 period.

-EXCO is satisfied that this report has been prepared in accordance with the requirements of the disclosure policy and that an appropriate control framework has been applied in the preparation of this report.
+The EXCO is satisfied that this report has been prepared in accordance with the requirements of the disclosure policy and that an appropriate control framework has been applied in the preparation of this report.